-- The Single Root I/O Virtualization interface (SR-IOV) might fail when running with a 50G image on a 100G Si. - The 100M option, is visible in Windows\ Device Manager.
+- If you encounter the following situation, re-run the NVMUpdate tool with the -f option: - Update is done on a device with an external programmable PHY FW. - Update is for a new MAC FW, but PHY FW included in the update is identical to that already on the device. - The Single Root I/O Virtualization interface (SR-IOV) might fail when running with a 50 G image on a 100 G Si. - The 100 MB option, is visible in Windows Device Manager.
 However, when it is selected, a link cannot be established. - Using the EPCT tool, after switching the QSFP PKVL VMC to 4x25, the driver can no longer attach interfaces.
-The only way to restore the device is to re-flash the NVM using LanConf. - LAN traffic is disabled between peer VMs after disabling SR-IOV.
+The only way to restore the device is to re-flash the NVM using LanConf.